25 Best Online Doctoral Programs in Education without Dissertation [2026 Degree Programs]

 TAMU is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

-University of South Carolina is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+The University of Louisiana – Monroe is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

-USC is accredited by the Western Association of Schools and Colleges.
+The University of Miami is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 The University of Southern Mississippi is accredited by the Southern Association of Colleges and Schools Commission on Colleges.